Design your writing journey to reward incremental progress

 When I got over the feedback from the literary consultant I decided to request the craft books she suggested I read.
 They were so helpful I researched others online and quickly compiled a list to work through as I revised my novel.

 Ursula LeGuin’s Steering the Craft gave me some useful tips and practical exercises.
 Stephen King’s On Writing was both entertaining and useful, and Christopher Vogler’s The Writer’s Journey filled my head with ideas for improving my book and writing a sequel.
 I loved The Writer’s Journey so much I purchased my own copy.
+Finally, I came to Saves the Cat!
+Writes a Novel and it has totally transformed my writing process.

 Reading craft books inspired me to tackle my rewrites with renewed enthusiasm.